Thanks to its location between a vast bay and dramatic sierra, Puerto Pollensa has a wide range of activities from the gentle to adrenaline pumping.

 Port Andratx in the southwest of Mallorca is where to spend a day soaking up the beautiful coastline, tasting delicious seafood and much more.

-Helen Cummins gives us her pick of the most romantic restaurants on the island.
-Love is in the air all year round on Mallorca!
+Here, Dr Helen Cummins gives us her pick of the most romantic restaurants on the island, perfect for celebrating an anniversary or engagement.

 Marta Rosselló, owner and chef of Sal de Cocó in Colònia de Sant Jordi reveals her love of the sea and her dishes that are inspired by it.